 Sunbeam Steam Master Iron

-You can banish wrinkles without the hassle of pulling an ironing board with this handy tool (Amazon).
-It heats up in ninety seconds and provides six continuous minutes of steam.
+You can banish wrinkles without the hassle of pulling an ironing board with this handy tool.
+It heats up in two minutes and provides seven to 10 continuous minutes of steam.
 This handheld steamer is best suited for small jobs, as large items require multiple refills of water.

-For those who like the neat lines an ironing board provides, check out this adjustable board (Amazon) that comes equipped with both a cover and an iron holder.
-Make sure the surface you set up the board on is even, though, as it can be unstable on certain floors.
+For those who like the neat lines an ironing board provides, check out this stylish board that comes with attractive bamboo legs.
+It also includes a scroch-proof cover and features an extra-long surface that makes it easy to get crisp tablecloths, drapes, or other long linens.

 Keeping an eye on your home—and your loved ones or pets—is more important once you’re a homeowner.
 Security cameras can provide extra comfort, especially when you’re getting used to a new neighborhood and routine.